-- 43. Welcomes the ongoing support of the United Nations Industrial Development Organization for the New Partnership for Africa's Development, notably the Common African Agro-Parks Programme, implemented within the framework of the Comprehensive Africa Agriculture Development Programme, the Action Plan for Accelerated Industrial Development of Africa, the mapping of regional and continental value chains for implementation of the African Continental Free Trade Agreement and the Pharmaceutical Manufacturing Plan for Africa and other programmes of the African Union aimed at further strengthening the industrialization process in Africa, encourages the Organization to expedite the implementation of the Third Industrial Development Decade for Africa (2016-2025) together with the African Union Commission, the African Union Development Agency, the New Partnership for Africa's Development and the Economic Commission for Africa through partnerships built with the private and public sectors, donors and United Nations and international specialized agencies, and calls for a fourth Decade; - 44.
-Notes with appreciation the efforts of the World Bank and the regional development banks to support industrial development through financial programmes, and encourages the United Nations Industrial Development Organization to work closely with regional development banks on the implementation of their regional strategies, including with the African Development Bank on the implementation of their industrialization strategy for Africa; - 45.
-Stresses the importance of the activities of the United Nations Industrial Development Organization, within its mandate, to also support the efforts of middle-income countries to achieve a robust industrial transformation, including through the deployment of new technologies, the application of sustainable patterns promoting skills development, including in the use of the digital economy for micro-, small and medium-sized enterprises to eradicate poverty in all its forms and dimensions, including extreme poverty, reduce inequalities and achieve sustainable development using, inter alia, the United Nations Industrial Development Organization Strategic Framework for Partnering with Middle-Income Countries, and also stresses the need to increase the access of developing countries to the means of implementation, including capacity-building, technology transfer and financial support; - 46.
-Encourages the United Nations Industrial Development Organization to continue to support, within its mandate, the periodic review of Sustainable Development Goal 9, on building resilient infrastructure, promoting inclusive and sustainable industrialization and fostering innovation, during the high-level political forum on sustainable development convened under the auspices of both the Economic and Social Council and the General Assembly; - 47.
-Also encourages the United Nations Industrial Development Organization to continue to contribute to the major United Nations conferences and summits in the economic, social, environmental and related fields through technological solutions provided by inclusive and sustainable industrial development; - 48.
-Requests the United Nations Industrial Development Organization, within its mandate, to contribute to and support the implementation of the Doha Programme of Action for the Least Developed Countries, the Antigua and Barbuda Agenda for Small Island Developing States: A Renewed Declaration for Resilient Prosperity and the outcome to be adopted at the third United Nations Conference on Landlocked Developing Countries, particularly those targets and priorities related to industrialization and the building of resilient economies;
+- 44. Also acknowledges the importance of expanding the industrial policy space available to developing countries for inclusive and sustainable recovery and for continued progress towards achieving the Sustainable Development Goals; - 45.
+Welcomes the ongoing support of the United Nations Industrial Development Organization for the New Partnership for Africa's Development, 26 notably the Common African Agro-Parks Programme, implemented within the framework of the Comprehensive Africa Agriculture Development Programme, the Action Plan for Accelerated Industrial Development of Africa, the mapping of regional and continental value chains for implementation of the African Continental Free Trade Agreement and the Pharmaceutical Manufacturing Plan for Africa and other programmes of the African Union aimed at further strengthening the industrialization process in Africa, encourages the Organization to expedite the implementation of the Third Industrial Development Decade for Africa (2016-2025) together with the African Union Commission, the African Union Development Agency, the New Partnership for Africa's Development and the Economic Commission for Africa through partnerships built with the private and public sectors, donors and United Nations and international specialized agencies, and calls for a fourth Decade; - 46.
+Notes with appreciation the efforts of the World Bank and the regional development banks to support industrial development through financial programmes, and encourages the United Nations Industrial Development Organization to work closely with regional development banks on the implementation of their regional strategies, including with the African Development Bank on the implementation of their industrialization strategy for Africa; - 47.
+Stresses the importance of the activities of the United Nations Industrial Development Organization, within its mandate, to also support the efforts of middle-income countries to achieve a robust industrial transformation, including through the deployment of new technologies, the application of sustainable patterns promoting skills development, including in the use of the digital economy for micro-, small and medium-sized enterprises to eradicate poverty in all its forms and dimensions, including extreme poverty, reduce inequalities and achieve sustainable development using, inter alia, the United Nations Industrial Development Organization Strategic Framework for Partnering with Middle-Income Countries, and also stresses the need to increase the access of developing countries to the means of implementation, including capacity-building, technology transfer on mutually agreed terms and financial support; - 48.
+Encourages the United Nations Industrial Development Organization to continue to support, within its mandate, the periodic review of Sustainable Development Goal 9, on building resilient infrastructure, promoting inclusive and sustainable industrialization and fostering innovation, during the high-level political forum on sustainable development convened under the auspices of both the Economic and Social Council and the General Assembly; - 49.
+Also encourages the United Nations Industrial Development Organization to continue to contribute to the major United Nations conferences and summits in the economic, social, environmental and related fields through technological solutions provided by inclusive and sustainable industrial development;

-A/57/304, annex.
+26 A/57/304, annex.